prometheus-msteams/prometheus-msteams/README.md

 The dynamic webhook handler allows you to pass the webhook url to prometheus-msteams proxy directly from alertmanager.

 By default the passed URL is not validated.
-If validation is needed. pass flag `-validate-webhook-url` to prometheus-msteams on start.
+If validation is needed, pass flag `-validate-webhook-url` to prometheus-msteams on start.
 A valid url starts with `outlook.office.com/webhook/` or matches the regular expression `^[a-z0-9]+\.webhook\.office\.com/webhookb2/[a-z0-9\-]+@[a-z0-9\-]+/IncomingWebhook/[a-z0-9]+/[a-z0-9\-]+$`.

 ```yaml